“GAPP” for Data Visualization

 You can be:

-An analyst or staff accountant, who are recurringly or ad-hoc tasked with creating data info graphics for business intelligence (BI) apps, presentations or publications.
+• An analyst or staff accountant, who are recurringly or ad-hoc tasked with creating data infographics as part of their analyses/presentations/publications, creating dasboard apps.

-A manager, who look for inspirations/possibilities to increase team’s data visualization or BI capabilities or who lead others for data visualization assignments or dashboard design projects.
+• A manager, who look for inspirations/possibilities to increase/professionalize team’s data visualization or BI capabilities or who lead data visualization assignments or dashboard design projects.

 Prerequisite(s)